Sandra Voe

-Sandra Voe (born 6 October 1936) is a Scottish actress of film, television, and theatre.
+Sandra Voe (born Williamson) is a Scottish actress of film, television, and theatre.

 Career

 Television and films

 Voe began her on screen career in 1966, appearing in an episode of Dr. Finlay's Casebook.
-She has also appeared in Coronation Street, London's Burning, Taggart, Casualty, Monarch of the Glen, The Bill, Midsomer Murders, and Shetland.
+She has also appeared in Coronation Street, London's Burning, Taggart, Takin' Over the Asylum, Casualty, Monarch of the Glen, The Bill, Midsomer Murders, and Shetland.

 Her film credits include Breaking the Waves, Felicia's Journey and Vera Drake.

 Theatre

 Voe has worked in theatres all over the UK, including Sheffield Crucible, Leicester Phoenix, Leicester Haymarket, Oxford Playhouse, Birmingham Rep, Manchester Royal Exchange, West Yorkshire Playhouse, Nottingham Playhouse, Bristol Old Vic, Bloomsbury, Hampstead, Lyric Hammersmith, Almeida, Bush, Shared Experience, RNT, Royal Court and Ambassadors.